insapathogenomics/ReporTree/README.md

 - _comparing_partitions_v2.py_ (only run when the user requests “stability regions”)
-This is a modified and automated version of [comparing_partitions.py](https://github.com/jacarrico/ComparingPartitions) that analyzes the cluster congruence between subsequent partitions of a given clustering method (using the Adjusted Wallace coefficient ([Carriço et al. 2006](https://journals.asm.org/doi/10.1128/JCM.02536-05))) and identifies the stability regions.
+This is a modified and automated version of [comparing_partitions.py](https://github.com/jacarrico/ComparingPartitions) that analyzes the cluster congruence between subsequent partitions of a given clustering method (using the Adjusted Wallace coefficient ([Carriço et al. 2006](https://journals.asm.org/doi/10.1128/JCM.02536-05); [Severiano et al. 2011](https://journals.asm.org/doi/10.1128/JCM.00624-11))) and identifies the stability regions as previously described ([Llarena et al. 2018](https://efsa.onlinelibrary.wiley.com/doi/abs/10.2903/sp.efsa.2018.EN-1498); [Barker et al. 2018](https://doi.org/10.1101/299347)).
 ReporTree then includes the minimum threshold of each “stability region” in the summary report.

 - _metadata_report.py_